Table of Contents

 - Firstly, good performance review or one-to-one questions can be asked naturally and authentically without feeling artificial.
 For example, you can start by describing one of your observations (as non-judgmental as possible, of course) and then lead into the question.

-- Secondly, depending on the subject area, good performance review or 1-to-1 questions are asked in such a way that they provide an answer path without being too prescriptive.
+- Secondly, depending on the subject area, good appraisal or 1-to-1 questions are asked in such a way that they provide an answer path without being too prescriptive.
 In most cases, this means that they are open-ended and not closed.

-- Thirdly, good employee performance review or one-to-one questions should also encourage self-reflection.
+- Thirdly, good employee appraisal or one-to-one questions should also encourage self-reflection.
 This requires that the solution path is left open.

 - Fourthly: Sometimes it makes sense to introduce the questions in advance - as in my example below.

-I'll give you an example: You could start the 1:1 conversation or performance review like this:
+I'll give you an example: You could start the 1:1 conversation like this:

 Direct feedback | Feedback through questions |